 - Sinus infection: Because your sinuses, ears and throat are all connected, a sinus infection can create excess fluids to become stuck in your ears (causing a clog).

 - Ear Infection: Your ear can eventually become obstructed by fluid accumulation or inflammation due to an ear infection.

 - Variations in air pressure: If the pressure in the air changes abruptly, your eustachian tube can fail to compensate which can cause temporary blockage.

 - Allergies: Some pollen allergies can trigger the body’s immune system response, which in turn cause fluid and swelling.

 The Quickest Way to Get Your Ears Back to Normal

-Your ears will most likely return to normal after a couple of days if air pressure is causing your blockage.
+Your ears will most likely return to normal after a day if air pressure is causing your blockage.
 You may have to wait for your immune system to kick in if your blockage is caused by an ear infection (you might need an antibiotic to speed things up).
 This could take up to a couple of weeks.
 Sinus infections sometimes stick around even longer.

 Some patience will be needed before your ears get back to normal (though that might feel counterintuitive), and your expectations should be, well, adjustable.

 Not doing anything to exacerbate the situation is your most important first step.
 When your ears start to feel blocked, you might be tempted to pull out the old cotton swab and start trying to manually clear things out.
 This can be an especially hazardous strategy (cotton swabs have been the cause of all sorts of problems and complications, from infection to loss of hearing).
 You will probably worsen the situation if you use cotton swabs.